geeky-sh/geeky-sh.github.io/_posts/2021-10-15-Recover-deleted-zshrc-bashrc.md

 2. `functions` - This would print all the functions present in the session.
 If there are any custom functions you had written in `~/.zshrc`, one can find it here.
 3. `alias -L` - This is one of the most helpful commands for me.
 I had created a lot aliases (shortcuts) to avoid writing long commands.
 Running this command prints all the `alias`es that are there in the current session.
 I was able to get all the custom aliases I had defined through this.

-### Missing Information
+### Potential misses
-- One will miss all the `source ..` commands one would have written in the deleted `~/.zshrc`.
+1. One may miss all the `source ..` commands one would have written in the deleted `~/.zshrc`.
 And one will have have to take extra pain to remember what was the `source ..` by looking at the environment variables in the session (`printenv`)

 ## Future learning to avoid losing important files.
 1. It is better to keep a git repo containing one's configuration files.
 One just will need to keep pushing the changes regularly